June 25, 2016

 VIOLENT SATURDAY (1955)

 The early, low-budget Richard Fleischer movies were noted for realism through location shooting and in-car cameras, giving credence to the scripts.
 Violent Saturday has the realism front covered but this time with a larger budget worthy of the then-popular CinemaScope.
 Hiring Hugo Friedhofer to do the score settles the issue.
 From the opening scene of the obligatory bus arrival, Fleischer does not let your attention wander.
 Cameras weave in, out, up, and down setting up scenes and characters with no loss of continuity.
-Each bank robber is stationed in pivotal locations in anticipation.
+Each bank robber is stationed in pivotal locations of anticipation.
 All ideal for CinemaScope.
-It is not without its faults, however, as a few sequences may generate a few chuckles in the truest soap opera sense.
-There is probably at least one illogical scene that thrusts the suspension of disbelief on you.
+It is not without its faults, as a few sequences may generate a few chuckles in the truest soap opera sense.
+There is at least one illogical scene that thrusts the suspension of disbelief on you.
 The script involves a myriad of character subplots, not unlike many of today's television dramas.
 But the film is first-rate.

 That obligatory bus lets off McNally, the self-proclaimed “traveling salesman.”
-He is soon joined by two “junior salesmen,” the sadistic nasal inhaler, Marvin, and Naish, who appears to be everyone’s favorite uncle.
+He is soon joined by two “junior salesmen,” the sadistic nasal inhaler, Marvin, and Naish, appearing to be everyone’s favorite uncle.
 Naish has been through this routine before and has the presence of mind to keep candy in his suit pocket in case an unruly child in the bank needs to be distracted.

 McNally fakes a visit to an Amish farm outside town in which Borgnine is the head of the household.
 Borgnine calls any stranger, “neighbor” and says “thee” and “wouldst thou.”
 It will be the perfect hideout.
 McNally later describes him to his partners as “a religious screwball.”
 McNally is given the customary glass of buttermilk.
 Nothing more refreshing in the desert!
 Set in the fictitious town of Bradenville, the southwest Arizona desert seems an unrealistic location for the Amish, given their expertise and dependence on growing and harvesting crops in fertile soil.
 But it is Borgnine’s magic pitchfork that may explain why the Amish were scripted in.

 Mature’s Mercury is what the robbers need and at gunpoint, he is ordered to drive to the Amish farm.
 Fleischer’s in-car camera goes to work and Friedhofer’s score cranks up the excitement.
 The final stand-off scene was controversial at the time as the bandits tie up Mature and the Amish family in the barn’s hayloft.
-Seeing the family lined up with white tape covering their faces is a bit unsettling as they look less than human.
-Mature manages to cut the ropes around his wrists and then sets the Amish free.
-The bandits then position the Mercury in front of the barn doors and with a huge stone over the accelerator, the high-revving engine is remotely shifted into gear with a rake, and the car rams through.
-They set the car’s gas tank on fire to level the barn.
-With little fear nor assuming the car might explode, Mature crawls underneath the car and shoots another of the robbers.
-Marvin kicks his inhaler habit with Borgnine's pitchfork thrust into his back, in a shocking moment.
+Seeing the family lined up with white tape covering their faces is a still bit unsettling as they look less than human.
+Mature manages to cut the ropes around his wrists and then sets the Amish free